 If your apartment or condominium complex is already set up for curbside trash collection, get started by contacting your current waste hauler to see if they can begin a curbside recycling program for you.
-The hauler may be able to provide "single stream" recycling which is the collection of commingled items: cans, cartons, glass bottles and jars, paper and cardboard boxes plus plastic bottles and jugs.
+The hauler may be able to provide "single stream" recycling which is the collection of commingled items cans, cartons, glass bottles and jars, paper, and cardboard boxes plus plastic bottles and jugs.
+Some haulers also accept paper and plastic coffee cups (no Solo cups) as well as plastic dairy tubs like butter, sour cream, or cottage cheese tubs as well as yogurt cups or tubs.
+Check with your waste hauler.